sitraka-/Connections/README.md

 [![Power of 10](./assets/images/power10.png)](https://youtu.be/0fKBhvDjuy0)

+> The details are not the details, they make the product, just as details make the architecture — the gauge of the wire, the selection of the wood, the finish of the castings — the connections,the connections, the connections.

+Charles Eames, quoted in Massey, A., _Interior Design of the 20th Century_, New York, Thames and Hudson, 1990, 145–62.

 ---

 # BACKGROUND
-‘The connections, the connections, the connections’

-When Charles Eames said the above, he was alluding to the relationship between elements of design detailing in a piece of office furniture.
+When [Charles Eames](https://en.wikipedia.org/wiki/Charles_Eames) said the above, he was alluding to the relationship between elements of design detailing in a piece of office furniture.
 On a bigger scale, he meant this as a metaphor for the process of design as a whole.

 The concept of **_connections_** is closely related to common theories of **_creativity_**, and is fundamental to the production of design work in particular.